 “It is a serious problem in Canada that negatively impacts physical, mental, and social health, and costs our healthcare system considerably.
 1 in 8 households in Canada is food insecure, amounting to over 4 million Canadians, including 1.15 million children, living in homes that struggle to put food on the table.”
 Proof – Food Insecurity Policy Research, 2018

 As a result of Covid-19, many people have not been able to work and earn a good living.
-Many have had to turn to CERB and other avenue to make ends meet.
+Many have had to turn to CERB and other avenues to make ends meet.
 This Christmas promises to be a difficult one for many families in our region who are already struggling to make ends meet.
-Another problem caused by Covid-19 restrictions, is that we have not been able to access printed tickets (though we hope to be able to in the near future) and we have not been able to collect donations at our theatre as it is still prohibited from being open.
-We usually open in May but this year we are looking at mid July, at the earliest, and possibly not at all.
-But fear not, the Christmas Hamper Project will continue and we have now set-up an account to accept donations through E-transfers.
+Another problem, caused by Covid-19 restrictions, is that we have not been able to access printed tickets (though we hope to be able to in the near future).
+In 2020 we were able to open in mid-July and we ran for twelve weeks.
+In that time, we were able to raise approximately $27,000 and in mid-December, delivered 106 hampers to struggling families and shut-ins in our region.
+We will continue to accept donations and E-transfers for this worthy cause.

 If you wish to make a donation to the Christmas Hamper Project, you can email the funds directly to: